microsoft/botframework-components/generators/generator-bot-empty/README.md

 # @microsoft/generator-bot-empty [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating an empty bot built on the Azure Bot Framework.

-The Empty Bot template creates a bot containing only a root dialog and a initial greeting dialog.
+This template creates a bot containing only a root dialog and a initial greeting dialog.

 ## What this template is for